LCSW vs. Psychologist: Key Differences Explained

 The Experience and Exams Required to Earn the LCSW

 Earning an MSW is just the start when becoming an LCSW.
-Every state has additional requirements for the LCSW, meaning that graduation with an MSW is just the start.
+Every state has additional requirements for the LCSW, meaning that graduation with an MSW is just the beginning.

 Extensive Post-Graduate Field Experience